-If you don’t already have a faculty research mentor, you’ll need to find one who is willing to work with you remotely.
+If you don’t already have a faculty research mentor, you’ll need to find one willing to work with you remotely.
 Students who participate in the OUR Works! program will be matched with a faculty mentor.
 Other students should set up appointments with professors to talk about research opportunities.

 Download and review OUR's Best Practices for Remote Research Experiences and using Technologies for Connecting with Your Research Mentor: